-The bridges of rural Madison County, half an hour southwest of Des Moines, were immortalized in Robert James Waller's novel "The Bridges of Madison County.''
+The covered bridges of Madison County, half an hour southwest of Des Moines, were immortalized in Robert James Waller's novel "The Bridges of Madison County.''

 The county county once had 19 bridges, but just six remain.
-Five are original and were built between 1870 and 1884; the 1883 Cedar Bridge was destroyed by an arsonist in 2002 and replaced, but it was hit again by an arsonist in 2017.
+Five are original and were built between 1870 and 1884.
+The 1883 Cedar Bridge was destroyed by an arsonist in 2002 and replaced, but it was hit again by an arsonist in 2017.

-Winterset, the county seat, holds the Madison County Covered Bridge Festival the second weekend of October.
-Festivities include guided tours of the bridges.
+Winterset, the county seat, holds the Madison County Covered Bridge Festival Oct.
+12-13.
+Festivities include guided bus tours of the bridges.

 Visitors also can see the bridges on their own or with a step-on guide, $50 for a two-hour tour.

 © Beth Gauper

 The Smith Rapids bridge crosses the Flambeau River in north-woods Wisconsin.